Hardware Recommendations for Machine Learning / AI

 Do I need NVLink when using multiple GPUs for machine learning and AI?

 NVIDIA’s NVLink provides a direct, high performance communication bridge between a pair of GPUs.
 Whether this is beneficial or not is problem-type dependent.
 For training many types of models it is not needed.
 However, for any models that have a “history” component such as RNNs, LSTM, time-series and especially Transformer models, NVLink can offer a significant speed up and is therefore recommended.
-Please note that not all NVIDIA GPUs support NVLink, and it can only bridge two cards.
+Please note that not all NVIDIA GPUs support NVLink, and outside of DGX cards it can only bridge two GPUs.

 Memory capacity and performance on the CPU side of an ML/AI system is, of course, dependent on the jobs being run but can be a very important consideration and there are some minimal recommendations.